UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-a-strikingly-awesome-startup.md

 image_path: /uploads/susanlou.jpg
 banner: /uploads/susanlou.jpg
 image-alt: Strikingly
-snippet: Their mission is so empowering it’s hard not to be inspired when you’re trying to build a company on your own
+snippet: Their mission is so empowering it’s hard not to be inspired when you’re trying to build a company on your own.
 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
 blog-date: June 13th 2017